Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 If landing cost price is not set the cost price field is used.

-Average stock cost = sum of stock cost of inventory during the select time period / number of days in the selected period
+Average stock cost = Sum of stock cost of inventory during the selected time period / number of days in the selected period

 Cost price is the variant price in the supplier catalog.
 This is the price you pay to a vendor per item as noted on your purchase order.